-Senior Leaders at American Express needed a tool where they could have real time updates of the call centers on the go.
+Senior Leaders at American Express needed a tool where they could have real-time updates of the call centres on the go.
 The existing product did not suit their needs as it was very in-depth, by displaying more data than they needed to see and you needed to be within the secure network using your PC to view it.

 Lead UX Designer throughout the whole product journey, from Alignment, Researching to Implementation and Evolving etc.

-All the Senior Leaders needed, was to quickly see how the call center was performing.
+All the Senior Leaders needed, was to quickly see how the call centre was performing.
 When interviewing the users and the stakeholders we found out that there were 4 core KPI’s that could tell this story.
-The users wanted to be able to have real time updates wherever they were as call center health was top priority.
+The users wanted to be able to have real-time updates wherever they were as call centre health was the top priority.
 There were a few obvious pain points with the current system:

 - Needed to be viewed on a Laptop/PC

 - Didn’t work on Mac browsers at the time